 However, if the dry rot is caused by aging materials or poor maintenance on your part, then it’s very unlikely your insurance policy will cover the damages caused by the fungus.
 This can be a problem for a lot of people because dry rot can cause a lot of problems for home owners, not least of which is the unpleasant smell and staining it causes.

 While it’s unfortunate that many standard buildings insurance policies don’t cover dry rot, it is understandable when you consider that dry rot can occur in many ways and is most commonly caused by dampness and a lack of proper ventilation.
 So unless your dry rot is caused by a specific incident like a burst pipe then your home insurance policy more than likely won’t cover it.

 Examine any home insurance policy closely before agreeing to it, and while it’s likely most home insurance policies won’t cover a dry rot infestation there is still a possibility of cover if it was caused by outside issues.

 An example of this was seen in the Financial Ombudsman Service’s online news publication which stated: “Increasingly, insurers include a general provision that excludes dry / wet rot however it has arisen, a few of these insurers do not apply the exclusion where the rot was caused directly by an insured event”

 They continue: “From the policyholder’s perspective, this is clearly a better position for insurers to adopt and we may need to consider whether it should be taken to represent good insurance practice generally.
 It certainly reflects a general theme of providing cover for the unexpected”

 Peter Cox Property Insurance provides insurance protection against the worrying and risks associated with dry rot.
 We insure residential properties, covering a full range of properties from flats, to houses and mansions.

-For further information regarding our wet and dry rot insurance cover, please check our Rot Insurance or call us on 0808 273 2138, and we will be more than happy to help.
+For further information regarding our dry rot insurance cover, please check our dry rot insurance or call us on 0808 273 2138, and we will be more than happy to help.